GovTechSG/purple-a11y/README.md

 #### Known Issues

-If the custom flow fails to start, you might be runnning multiple versions of Playwright.
+If the custom flow fails to start, you might be running multiple versions of Playwright.
 Re-install Playwright:

 1. On Windows, delete the folder `%USERPROFILE%\AppData\Local\ms-playwright` where `%USERPROFILE%` is typically located at `C:\Users\<username>`.
 2. On MacOS, delete the folder `~/Library/Caches/ms-playwright` where `~` refers to `/Users/<username>`.